Digital-Defiance/Digital-Defiance/README.md

   - Also there is absolutely zero pressure to perform at any given time!
 Whatever anyone contributes is great, but try not to commit to work and vanish!
 * When you have someone on your team with DDM or DDGM behind their name, you have all of the Digital Defiance Guild behind you.
 We all help each other on any project- with a focus on open source.
 You know you are getting a person who has a vocal interest in the open source community and who also has the support of that community.

-## 501c4 Open Source Software Engineering Guild
+## 501c3 Open Source Software Engineering Guild
-I need to write it up better, but essentially Digital Defiance is an open source software engineering guild.
 - Members get access to discounted software and other perks with our nonprofit status.
   - Software useful for and to be used only for open source development.
 - Hopefully members get an email but currently that costs $35/user/year.